Skip to content Skip to footer

 > Audio, puzzles and digital editions deliver high levels of engagement, and publishers should lean into these formats to build loyalty and habit with audiences

-> Publishers plan to develop apps with richer, more personalized content and deeper and interactive features.
+> Publishers plan to develop apps with richer, more personalized content and deeper community and interactive features.
 Publishers are already launching apps with high-touch membership features to increase revenue

 Content to add to your reading list: